 The dive site was so crammed with life that it was hard to share everything with my buddy.
 Trying to catch her attention to show her something cool was often impossible as she was so rapt on another creature.
 Explaining this to tourists before they arrive can help manage expectations.
 Try to get them excited about the other things they might hope to see in Ambon’s waters.

-How can tourists help?
+How can tourists contribute to sustainable tourism?

 Tourists themselves also have a part to play.
 Demanding to see the psychedelic frogfish (or other rare critters), no matter what, puts undue pressure on the guide and is more likely to lead to irresponsible behaviours.
 Of course, you’d like to see one if you can (I must admit I was hoping we’d be lucky!) but be prepared that it might not happen.
 Explain to your guide that you don’t want them to touch or move things while looking for critters for you.
 What’s more, be sure to compliment (and tip!) guides who act as a positive environmental role model.
 Reward dive shops who follow good environmental practices by investing in them over less sustainable businesses.